 The final card is the world.

-How will he manage the transition?
+How will he manage this transition?

 images my own, or copyright free from wikipedia commons and https://pixabay.com/